 Papagayo Dive Sites

 Argentine Point – You never know what you will see at this dive site.
-Amazing numbers of southern stingrays in the US winter months, Eagle Rays throughout the year, great array of schooling fish and occasionally white-tip sharks.
-The top of the rock is only 10-12 feet and there can be quite a bit of surge, but incredible life and colorful juveniles hanging out there as well as Pacific tarpon, spade fish, grunts and horse-eye jacks.
+Amazing numbers of southern stingrays in the US winter months, Eagle Rays throughout the year, a great array of schooling fish, and occasionally white-tip sharks.
+The top of the rock is only 10-12 feet and there can be quite a bit of surge, but incredible life and colorful juveniles hanging out there as well as Pacific tarpon, spadefish, grunts, and horse-eye jacks.
 As you descend to the point at 80 feet there is no surge.

 Monkey Head – This huge exposed rock pinnacle looks just like King Kong when you are beside it.
 Huge growths of cacti on the top of the rock make it look like Kong is sporting rasta hair.
-We have seen everything from large schools of eagle rays and jacks, small critters like seahorses or harlequin clown shrimp and even whale sharks and manta rays.
-Big school of Pacific tarpon (sabalo or milk fish) always hangs out on the south end of the rock.
+We have seen everything from large schools of eagle rays and jacks, small critters like seahorses or harlequin clown shrimp, and even whale sharks and manta rays.
+A big school of Pacific tarpon (sabalo or milkfish) always hangs out on the south end of the rock.

 Tortuga – Tortuga is a local dive site that is frequented often by our shop as it is one of our favorites in the area.
 The dive site is named Tortuga, not because you will see an abundance of Tortugas (turtles) but because at the bottom of the mooring line you will find a large cement block in the shape of a turtle.
 The dive site is a quick 5-10 minute boat trip from our location at Playa Ocotal

 Punta Gorda – Punta Gorda never fails to please.
-With a maximum depth of 70 feet this is a great dive site for beginners and the advanced diver alike.
-Rolling off the boat you find the journey to the bottom on the mooring line is a short 25 foot descent.
+With a maximum depth of 70 feet, this is a great dive site for beginners and advanced divers alike.
+Rolling off the boat you find the journey to the bottom on the mooring line is a short 25-foot descent.
 As you make the descent to the bottom you can expect the excitement to begin as hundreds of small colorful fishes school around the divers.
 We have seen schools of cow nose rays and Pacific tar.

 - 2 Tank AM Boat Dive – Papagayo Price – $95